 Now, let’s say you look at your Google Analytics account one day and you see a massive drop in organic search traffic and you haven’t received any notifications of why.

 Here are the first questions you should seek answers to:

 Assuming these questions all yield the answer that nothing has changed and everything is working as before, you can start to diagnose what penalty, if any, you are suffering from.

 This is where you need to start reviewing visibility graphs (GWT) and traffic graphs (GA).

-Using historic GWT data stored in Apollo Insights, we can demonstrate how a client website suffered losses in visibility after two separate updates of the Google Penguin algorithm, which is primarily focused on quality of links.
+Using historic GWT data stored in Apollo Insights, we can demonstrate how a client website suffered losses in visibility after two separate updates of the Google Penguin algorithm, which is primarily focused on the quality of links.

 In the graph, we can clearly see a general fall in daily impressions after Penguin was released in May 2013, then another more marked fall in October 2013.